In pre-election Throne Speech, B.C. says it’s payback time for taxpayers

 With a provincial election just three months away, B.C.’s Liberal government says it is poised to pay back British Columbians for years of financial sacrifices.

-In the Throne Speech on Tuesday, Lieutenant Governor Judith Guichon laid out a theme that the Liberals hope will carry them through the spring election campaign: The provincial economy is so strong that the province can now afford to ease financial burdens for its citizens.
+In the Throne Speech on Tuesday, Lieutenant-Governor Judith Guichon laid out a theme that the Liberals hope will carry them through the spring election campaign: The provincial economy is so strong that the province can now afford to ease financial burdens for its citizens.

-“After years of sacrifice by all of us in British Columbia through challenging times ... your government is now in a position to pay you back, to relieve some financial burdens, and to invest in your household and in your families,” said Ms. Guichon in a copy of speech prepared for delivery.
+“After years of sacrifice by all of us in British Columbia through challenging times … your government is now in a position to pay you back, to relieve some financial burdens, and to invest in your household and in your families,” said Ms. Guichon in the speech written by the government.

 “That money belongs to you.
 And in the coming budget, your government will provide financial relief to taxpayers, while continuing to make investments in the services people rely on.”